New NASA Tech Provides Advanced Warning Of Deadly Solar Storms

 NASA scientists have discovered a new method to detect dangerous incoming solar storms tens of minutes before they strike the planet giving humanity extra time to seek protection.

 Our sun periodically erupts in dangerous storms, which take the form of solar flares and eruptions of plasma known as coronal mass ejections.
-These powerful storms send fast-moving solar energetic particles (SEPs) toward Earth, and while the planet’s magnetic field protects people on the surface, astronauts in space remain exposed, according to NASA scientist Chris St. Cyr.
+These powerful storms send fast-moving solar energetic particles (SEP’s) toward Earth and while the planet’s magnetic field protects people on the surface, astronauts in space remain exposed, according to NASA scientist Chris St. Cyr.

 “Robotic spacecraft are usually radiation-hardened to protect against these kinds of events.
 But humans are still susceptible.”

-This January, in a study published in Space Weather, scientists from NASA and the National Center for Atmospheric Research proved it was possible to detect SEPs tens of minutes earlier than before.
+This January, in a study published in Space Weather, scientists from NASA and the National Center for Atmospheric Research proved it was possible to detect SEP’s tens of minutes earlier than before.

 Scientists who are paid to watch out for dangerous solar storms and other space weather use a device known as a coronagraph, which blocks out the sun’s light and enables researchers to study the star’s corona, or outer atmosphere.